-Mandi is a town/district in the Indian state of Himachal Pradesh.
-It lies at an average elevation of 850 metres (2,790 feet) and is surrounded by the high hill ranges of Gandharv Hills, Motipur Dhar, Rehra Dhar and Tarna Hill.
-It derives its name 'mandi' or 'market' as it was a major trade route from Ladhakh to locations in Punjab such as Hoshiarpur and other places.
-The town has mythological and historical significance and boasts of a unique temple architecture.
+Mandi is a town & district in the Indian state of Himachal Pradesh.
+It lies at an average elevation of 850 meters (2,790 feet) and is surrounded by the high hill ranges of Gandharv Hills, Motipur Dhar, Rehra Dhar, and Tarna Hill.
+It derives its name from the Hindi word 'mandi' which means 'market' as it was a major trade route from Ladakh to locations in Punjab such as Hoshiarpur and other places.
+The town has mythological and historical significance and boasts a unique temple architecture.
 Two small rivulets, Suketi Khad and Skodhi Khad join River Beas that flows through the town and hills, making this town more scenic.

-The summers here are pleasant and winters are cold.
-Mandi is famous for apples, raw silk and the rock salt mines.
-With abundant deposit of rock salt and limestone, possibilities are being investigated for the existence of magnasite coal and china clay.
+The summers here are pleasant and the winters are cold.
+Mandi is famous for apples, raw silk, and the rock salt mines.
 Mandi also has fish markets where brown trout is one of the most demanded fish species.
 Every year Mandi celebrates the most famous fair - International Shivratri Fair.
-In March, the festival of Shivratri is a major event; for an entire week, the town celebrates the arrival of hundreds of local deities on elaborately decorated palanquins.
+In March, the festival of Shivratri is a major event.
+For an entire week, the town celebrates the arrival of hundreds of local deities on elaborately decorated palanquins.

 - Bhootnath Temple

 - Prashar Lake

 - Panchvaktra Temple